Fix: Your Computer Appears to be Correctly Configured, but the Device or Resource (DNS server) is not Responding

 Running Device Manager

-3. Expand the “Network Adapters” section.
-This will display all network adapters that the machine has installed at the moment.
+2. Expand the “Network Adapters” section.
+This will show all network adapters currently installed on the machine.

-1. Right-click on the network adapter you want to uninstall and select “Uninstall device“.
-This will remove the adapter from the list and uninstall the networking device.
+1. Right-click the network adapter you wish to uninstall and select “Uninstall device.”
+This will remove the adapter from the list and uninstall the device.

 Uninstalling your networking device driver

-3. Remove the adapter you are using from your computer and navigate to your manufacturer’s page in order to see the list of available drivers for your operating system.
-Choose the latest one, download it, and run it from the Downloads folder.
+3. Remove the adapter from your computer and visit the manufacturer’s website to find the latest drivers for your operating system.
+Download and run the driver from your Downloads folder.

-4. Follow the instructions on-screen in order to install the driver.
-If the adapter is external such as a Wi-Fi dongle, make sure it stays disconnected until the wizard prompts you to reconnect it to your computer.
-Restart the computer and check to see if the problem has disappeared.
+4. Follow the on-screen instructions to install the driver.
+If the adapter is external, like a Wi-Fi dongle, keep it disconnected until prompted to reconnect it.
+Restart your computer and check if the issue is resolved.

-1. Right click on the network adapter you want to uninstall and select Properties.
-After the Properties window opens, navigate to the Driver tab and locate the Roll Back Driver option.
+1. Right-click the network adapter you want to uninstall and select Properties.
+In the Properties window, go to the Driver tab and locate the Roll Back Driver option.

-2. If the option is grayed out, it means that the device wasn’t updated recently as it has no backup files remembering the old driver.
-This also means that the recent driver update is probably not the cause of your problem.
+2. If the option is grayed out, it means the device wasn’t updated recently and lacks backup files of the old driver.
+This likely indicates that a recent driver update is not causing the problem.

-3. If the option is available to click on, do so and follow the instructions on-screen to proceed with the process.
-Restart the computer and check to see if the problem still occurs in Command Prompt.
+3. If the option is available, click on it and follow the on-screen instructions.
+Restart the computer and check if the issue persists in Command Prompt.

-3. Now that the Internet Connection window is open using any method above, double-click on your active Network Adapter and click on the Properties button below if you have admin permissions.
+2. With the Internet Connection window open, double-click your active Network Adapter and click the Properties button.
+Ensure you have admin permissions.

-4. Locate the Internet Protocol Version 4 (TCP/IPv4) item on the list.
-Click on it in order to select it and click the Properties button below.
+3. Find the Internet Protocol Version 4 (TCP/IPv4) item in the list.
+Select it and click the Properties button.

 IPv4 Properties

-5. Stay in the General tab and switch both radio buttons in the Properties window to “Obtain an IP address automatically” and “Obtain DNS server address automatically” if they were set to something else.
+4. In the General tab, switch both radio buttons to “Obtain an IP address automatically” and “Obtain DNS server address automatically” if they were set differently.

 Switching IP and DNS settings to default

-6. If they weren’t, still choose “Obtain an IP address automatically” only this time keep the “Use the following DNS server addresses” button checked and use 8.8.8.8 and 8.8.4.4 for the Preferred and Alternate DNS server respectively.
+5. If not, select “Obtain an IP address automatically,” but keep the “Use the following DNS server addresses” option checked.
+Enter 8.8.8.8 and 8.8.4.4 as the Preferred and Alternate DNS servers, respectively.

-7. Keep the “Validate settings upon exit” option checked and click OK in order to apply the changes immediately.
-Check to see if the same error appears after running the network troubleshooter!
+6. Ensure the “Validate settings upon exit” option is checked and click OK to apply the changes.
+Check if the error persists after running the network troubleshooter.

-3. Type in the following commands in the window and make sure you press Enter after typing each one.
-Wait for the “Operation completed successfully” message or something similar to know that the method worked.
+2. Enter the following commands, pressing Enter after each one.
+Wait for the “Operation completed successfully” message to confirm that the process worked.

 ipconfig/flushdns